 In Circle of Babel (2020), seven precisely arranged, multichromatic Plexiglas triangles form a circle of unity.
 Referencing numerous ancient mythological texts, most notably the biblical version of Genesis, the artist’s abstract Tower of Babel symbolizes the dispersing element of togetherness, where the city and the tower represent a control of the citizens, ruled by confusion and chastisement.
 The seven triangular structures combine the usage of utilitarian materials, such as bolts, door hinges and plexiglas, hinting at the ready-made, commerce, modernist architecture and advent of communication.
 This selection of materials further reflects on the artist’s association with the radical Bauhaus philosophy of uniting the arts through playful modification of everyday objects and utilitarianism.
 Though geometric and angular, the structure alludes to what Senstad calls a “human” circle, not unlike the integrated architecture of tribal and indigenous societies.
 Colors interact among the semi-transparent acrylic panels, reflecting and refracting variations of light.
 The symbiotic color composition transitions liminal space into a solid definition.
 An interlaced topology of compartments merges into wholeness.

 Ascension/Descension Graph # 01 (2020) was created in New York during the COVID-19 quarantine.
 The artist's signature medium, neon, approaches the idea of a memorial as a graph.
 The graph, a measurement instrument over a set of time, communicates all things that accumulate: time, values, temperatures and people.
 Borrowing from the simulated language of values, the artist depicts a metaphoric dehumanization of the individual.
 Cycles of change are indexed according to yield and productive force, reducing the communal memory to data.
-The steep, dual, neon lines appear as cobalt arrows in flight, resembling corporate and scientific graphs.
+The steep, triple, neon lines appear as cobalt arrows in flight, resembling corporate and scientific graphs.
 The graph exists as a motion of loss in both directions.
 In velocity of ascension, we find an act of rebirth - a point of departure rising from the ashes; while during a pandemic, with the number of deaths rising over time, it signifies an act of descension below a celestial horizon - death.
 The graph serves as a dualistic reminder of the vain fragility under which we live.
 Humanity has been exhausted by man-made destruction, driven by corporate greed, political malign, plutocratic rulership and insufficient preservation of our natural resources.
 Today, we live with the results of these erroneous value choices where a graph depicts both an edge and a border of no return.
 One’s physical point of reference determines the understanding of this work - whether the composition is ascending or descending.
 A line can rise above its literal meaning, becoming impossible to erase from one's memory.
 It implies descension into nothingness or the rise to infinity.

 About Anne Katrine Senstad